stackblitz/docs/docs/enterprise/installation/quickstart.md

 ---
 title: &title Quickstart on Bare Metal
-description: StackBlitz Enterprise is a Kubernetes application.
+description: &description StackBlitz Enterprise is a Kubernetes application.
 You can install the software on an existing cluster or use our installer that has an embedded, production-ready Kubernetes distribution packaged with it.
 head:
   - ['meta', {property: 'og:title', content: *title}]
   - ['meta', {property: 'og:image', content: 'https://developer.stackblitz.com/img/og/enterprise-installation-quickstart-on-bare-metal.png'}]
+  - ['meta', {name: 'twitter:title', content: *title}]
+  - ['meta', {name: 'twitter:description', content: *description}]
 ---

 # {{ $frontmatter.title }}